Last Updated on October 10, 2024 by Alice Benny

 Pollination

 Kaffir lime trees produce fragrant white flowers.
-Like other citrus trees, kaffir lime trees self-pollinate.
-When growing outdoors, there is nothing to do.
+Like other citrus trees, kaffirs self-pollinate.
+When growing outside, there is nothing to do.

-Pollinating by hand will ensure the tree will grow more limes.
+Pollinating by hand should help the tree grow more limes.

 Flowering